-The adoption of the circular model of governance has seen focussed monitoring visits undertaken by lead Trustees for the following areas: Safeguarding, SEND, Health & Safety, Pupil Premium, LAC, Careers, RSE & HE, GDPR, Website, Attendance and, CPD.
-This approach is key to governance in-action.
+The adoption of the circular model of governance has seen focused monitoring visits undertaken by lead Trustees for the following areas: Safeguarding, SEND, Health & Safety, Pupil Premium, LAC, Careers, RSE & HE, GDPR, Website, Attendance, Behaviour and Attitudes and CPD.
+This approach is key to governance inaction.
 The monitoring activity was scheduled across the year and the lead Trustee reported to the Full Trustee Board at key times throughout the year.
-Trustees were asked to provide questions for the Headteacher and SLT in advance of the full Trustee Board, which enabled focussed preparation by SLT and ensured the meetings remained effective and efficient.
+Trustees were asked to provide questions for the Headteacher and SLT in advance of the meetings, which enabled focused preparation by SLT and ensured the meetings remained effective and efficient.

 The circular model of governance has worked well from the perspective of the Headteacher, SLT and the Trustees in that the meetings are focused, time efficient and everyone is prepared in advance.
-The data provided by SLT for the Trustees is provided 2 weeks in advance and is focused and easy to understand.
-Therefore, this model of governance will continue into the next academic year with some minor amendments to the timing, number and focus of monitoring visits undertaken by lead Trustees, and the management of the questions posed before the meeting.
+The data provided by SLT for the Trustees is provided 1 week in advance and is focused and easy to understand.

 The school was subject to a full inspection by Ofsted on 17th May 2023.
 Seven Trustees were interviewed by Ofsted as part of the inspection, and they were able to articulate the school's strengths and areas that were under development.
-The Ofsted outcome rated the school as 'Good'; this includes leadership which covers governance.
+The Ofsted outcome rated the school as 'Good'; this includes leadership which covers governance and also Safeguarding